 Sometimes we miss the most wonderful things that are right under our noses.
 If you have visitors and family coming into town for the holidays, be nice, and let them acclimate to the Denver altitude.
 One of the best places to show beautiful views of our lovely downtown with the front range in the background is to take your visitors to City Park.
 Start your walk at the snowy mastodon at the Denver Nature and Science Museum and then walk around the lake or the Mile High Loop within the park.
 Simply meander through the city’s largest park, seeing the statues, gardens, and bird islands.
 You might even glimpse the elephants at the zoo.

 Distance: 3-5 miles

 December Hike in Denver

 So, go enjoy a walk downtown.
 Whether we have the Parade of Lights or not, be sure to walk downtown between Union Station and the City/County Building along 16th Street Mall.
-You’ll catch amazing light shows, including the Mile High Tree, the Capitol, and all facades in between.
+You’ll catch fantastic light shows, including the Mile High Tree, the State Capitol, and all facades in between.

 Distance: 2-6 miles

 Denver’s 200 miles of trails, 78 neighborhoods, and 300+ parks are a great way to get out and explore your city.
 There is no reason not to enjoy Denver by foot.
 Where will you go next?

 Want more?
 How about one hike every week in Denver?
 Click here to get your list of 52 Hikes 52 Weeks in Denver.